Senior couple using laptop sitting on a couch.

 Credit card debt doesn't go away after you die

 Credit card debt doesn’t simply go away when a person has died.
-The debt is usually paid off through the decedent’s estate assets.
+The decedent’s estate uses its assets to pay off creditors.

-Typically speaking, relatives won’t have to pay off a decedent’s credit card debt.
-Circumstances where a spouse or family member may be responsible for the debt include:
+Circumstances where a spouse or family member may be responsible for remaining debt include:

 • They were joint account owners.